michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 **Vertical scaling**

-* *Shared-memory architecture*: increase CPU, RAM, Disk and treat as single machine.
+* *Shared-memory architecture*: increase CPU, RAM, disk and treat as single machine.
-* *Shared-disk architecture*: several machines with shared disk; limited by locking overhead.
+* *Shared-disk architecture*: several machines with shared disk (e.g. *NAS*); limited by locking overhead.

 #### Shared-Nothing Architectures

 * Also called *horizontal scaling*.
 * Each machine is called a *node* and has it's own CPU, RAM, Disk.
 Coordination happens at software layer.
 * No special hardware required.
 Can distribute across geographic regions for lower latency and reliability.
+* Downsides: additional complexity and requires caution from application developer.

 #### Replication Versus Partitioning